You don’t need to be an athlete nor a mountain climber.

 If you are healthy, have trained and mentally prepared Everest Base Camp is possible.
 Continue reading →

-From the perspective of a woman who is over 50 and was never particularly fit, never wanted to go to Everest Base Camp and would now happily go there annually.
+From the perspective of an over 50 woman was never particularly fit, never wanted to go to Everest Base Camp and would now happily go there annually.

 Trekking to Everest Base Camp is amazing, amazing and yes amazing.
 I make no apologies for the overuse of the word.

-Climbing Kala Pattar, looking at Mount Everest at sunset, sunrise or even at noon or standing at Everest Base Camp could possibly be one of the best things you will ever do in terms of travel experiences.
-It might even rate as one of the best things you do in your life.
+Climbing Kala Pattar, looking at Mount Everest at sunset or sunrise or standing at Everest Base Camp is possibly be one of the best things you will ever do in terms of travel experiences.
 Certainly it will be an achievement you will be proud of.
 Guaranteed.

 Mid afternoon from Kala Patthar as clouds started rolling in

-Why?
 Trekking to Everest Base Camp is something you have to work at.
-And we always value things we have to work for, more.
-Don’t we?
+And we always value things more if we have to work for them.
 And you have to work for trekking to Everest Base Camp before you leave for Kathmandu.
 It’s what you call Training for EBC – that’s Everest Base Camp.
 And to do it you need to train for six months or more depending on your base fitness level.
 We did.
 My trainer often reminded me; “Remember it’s not just about the destination, it’s about the journey.”